rmorsomme/Sudoku-Solver/RMD.md

 -   Principle 4: If a value has only one location available in a row/column/box, write it there.

-It turns out that these four principles are sufficient to solve most grid.
-When these principles are not sufficient, guessing the value of a cell *once* is sufficient to be able to solve the grid.
+It turns out that these four principles are sufficient to solve most sudoku grid.
+When this is not the case, we just need to guess the value of an empty cell *once* to be able to solve the grid.

 Representations
 ===============